Biotechnology: Embryonic Stem Cells on the MCAT

 These embryonic stem cells are primarily harvested from the inner cell mass (ICM) of the blastocyst, which is essentially a ball of cells with a fluid filled inside.

-Pluripotency of Embryonic Stem Cells
+Pluripotency Of Embryonic Stem Cells

 From here, we can actually use the pluripotent, embryonic stem cells to specialized mice we can use to study diseases as we’ll detail below!